-- To automate the system, install one of our hose-end timers (not included) after the backflow device.
+- To automate the system, install one of DIG's hose end timers (not included) after the backflow device.

 - Connect the 1/2" drip tubing to the 3/4” swivel adapter with flow control.
 To connect the 1/2" drip tubing into the fitting's compression side, cut the drip tubing with a hand pruner, being careful to keep dirt from entering the line.
 Then, hold the fitting in one hand and the 1/2” drip tubing in the other and force the drip tubing into the fitting by wiggling it from side to side.
 Make sure that the drip tubing is pushed into the fitting for about 1/2" to 5/8" for a very tight fit.
 No glue or clamps are required.